Samsung Galaxy Ace 2 review

 Reviewed by crailman from England on 5th Jan 2013

 quicker on wi-fi, but has different quirks.
-Very slow to
+Very slow to move between screens

-you close it.
-Too easy to hit ring volume button when putting phone
+close it.
+Too easy to hit ring volume button when putting phone away.
+Why are

 Reviewed by mike waite from uk on 20th Dec 2012

-says I have a faulty thumb, its not phone fault. cust.svcs
+says I have a faulty thumb, its not phone fault. cust.svcs not interested, now

-will be faulty occasionally.
+faulty occasionally.
 Perhaps this site should look at differentiating between

 Reviewed by Rosie Hibbs from UK on 12th Nov 2012